theNewDynamic/minjinlee.com/_posts/2017-05-06-minnesota-public-radio-the-threads-book-of-the-week.md

 It's a sweeping family saga set in Korea and Japan.
 The story spans nearly the entire 20th century, following four generations through colonial rule, war and dislocation.
 For Danz, who has read a lot of historical fiction, it offered a different perspective on events like World War II and the Korean War.
 Much of the fiction on the market tells those stories from a Western perspective.

 It all begins with Sunja, a young girl in a Korean fishing village who falls in love with an older man.
-When she becomes pregnant, she learns he is already married.&nbsp;
+When she becomes pregnant, she learns he is already married.

 To spare her from social disgrace, a visiting minister agrees to marry Sunja himself.
 Together, they move to Japan.